Half-range lattice Boltzmann models for the simulation of Couette flow using the Shakhov collision term: Conclusion

 \section{Conclusion}

-In this paper, we studied the 3D Couette flow using the mixed quadrature lattice Boltzmann models introduced in Ref.~\cite{ambrus16jcp} by employing the half-range Gauss-Hermite quadrature on the axis perpendicular to the walls and the full-range Gauss-Hermite quadrature on the two axes which are parallel to the walls.
+In this paper, we studied the 3D Couette flow using the mixed quadrature lattice Boltzmann models introduced in Ref.~\cite{ambrus16jcp}, which employ the half-range Gauss-Hermite quadrature of order $Q_x$ on the axis perpendicular to the walls (the $x$ axis) and the full-range Gauss-Hermite quadrature of order $Q_y$ on the axis parallel to the flow direction (the $y$ axis).
+The third degree of freedom in the momentum space was removed through the analytic integration of the Boltzmann equation and the subsequent analysis was performed using reduced distribution functions.

-We first validated our models by comparing the value of the slip velocity obtained for values of the Knudsen number ${\rm Kn}$ between $0.01$ and $100$ with the benchmark solution of Ref.~\cite{jiang16}, as well as with the linearised Boltzmann results reported in Ref.~\cite{kim08}.
-Furthermore, we compared the particle number density, velocity, temperature and heat flux profiles with the Direct Simulation Monte Carlo (DSMC) results reported in Refs.~\cite{struchtrup07,struchtrup08,torrilhon08,taheri09,schuetze03}.
-Here, we found that the hard-sphere results could be successfully recovered by employing the Shakhov collision term, which allows the Prandtl number Pr to be modified.
-While at small values of the Knudsen number ${\rm Kn}$, the value of ${\rm Pr}$ for hard-sphere particles is $2/3$, the value of ${\rm Pr}$ at higher ${\rm Kn}$ had to be adjusted to fit the DSMC data.
-In general, we observed good agreement with all of the above data.